Alexkael/MACR/README.md

 # MACR
-Margin-Adaptive Confidence Ranking for LLM judgment
+Code for the paper "Margin-Adaptive Confidence Ranking for Reliable LLM Judgement"

+Coming soon!